10zgurr/NotificationMan/README.md

         .setShowBadge(shouldShow = true)
         .build()</pre>

-<b>***One important note, with Android13, make sure that your app has the post notification permission to have full functionality of the app.
-You can check example of requesting the permission in this project.***</b>
+<b>***One important note, with Android13, make sure that your app has the post notification permission to have functionality of the app.
+You can check requesting the permission in this demo project.***</b>